flutter-stripe/flutter_stripe/README.md

 #### Recommended usage

 If you're selling digital products or services within your app, (e.g. subscriptions, in-game currencies, game levels, access to premium content, or unlocking a full version), you must use the app store's in-app purchase APIs.
+This does not apply to app developers in the USA as they are excluded by new court ruling in 2025.
 See [Apple's](https://developer.apple.com/app-store/review/guidelines/#payments) and [Google's](https://support.google.com/googleplay/android-developer/answer/9858738?hl=en&ref_topic=9857752) guidelines for more information.
 For all other scenarios you can use this SDK to process payments via Stripe.

 ## Installation